 This is a Bitcoin transaction confirmation window in Electrum:

-The top window has the input details to the transaction (the coins that are being used to pay), and the bottom window displays the output details (where the coins are going).
+The top window has the input details of the transaction (the coins that are being used to pay), and the bottom window displays the output details (where the coins are going).
 Note at the top-left, it says “Unsigned” at this stage.

 The details here can be saved before signing or after, and moved to another computer.